Miigwech Aki Deconstruction

 with us to get this work

 This was a new way of decommissioning buildings for us.
-Using a deconstruction method instead of conventional demolition
+Using a deconstruction method instead of conventional demolition will

 I was pleased with the way your crew conducted the operation.
-It was gratifying to see the growth of the individuals as
+It was gratifying to see the growth of the individuals as they

-that was exhibited as the wide variety of tasks was performed.
+exhibited as the wide variety of tasks was performed.

 I was also pleased with the responsiveness and professionalism shown by you and the administrative staff at the NWICDC.
+As

-As it was a new process for us, we appreciated your flexibility and cooperation.
+it was a new process for us, we appreciated your flexibility and cooperation.